Towards Backwards-Compatible Data with Confounded Domain Adaptation: Experiments

-Here, we generate 1d features based on the value of a 1d categorical confounder.
+Here, we generate 1d features based on the value of a 1d binary confounder.
+The source distribution is a mixture of Gaussians $0.25 \mcN(5, 1^2) + 0.75 \mcN(0, 2^2)$, while the target is $0.75 \mcN(5, 1^2) + 0.25 \mcN(0, 2^2)$, and the confounder variable indicates the true mixture component.
 We also use this setting to analyze the performance of ConDo for a variety of sample sizes.
-For each sample size under consideration, we run 10 random simulations, and report the rMSE compared to the latent source domain values (before applying the target-to-source batch effect).
+For each sample size under consideration, we run 10 random simulations, and report the rMSE compared to the actual pre-feature shift values.

-Results are shown in Figure \ref{fig:categorical1d}.
-In Figure \ref{fig:categorical1d}(A) we see that with a 200 source (and 200 target) samples, the ConDo methods have converged on the correct transformation, while their confounding-unaware analogues do not.
-We see in Figure \ref{fig:categorical1d}(B) that with even 10 samples, our ConDo Linear Reverse-KL method correctly aligns the datasets.
-Meanwhile, with at least 100 samples, all our ConDo methods have smaller rMSE.
-Overall, we see that the non-MMD ConDo methods are robust to small sample sizes.